 There are over 100 faculty (core and cross-appointed) who conduct research in molecular, cell and tissue and clinical engineering.
 Faculty members lead state-of-art research in a series of emerging areas such as nanotechnology, systems biology, regenerative medicine, bioelectronics and rehabilitation engineering.
-The Institute offers three graduate programs at the doctoral- and masters-level (PhD, MASc and MHSc) in biomedical and clinical engineering.
+The Institute offers two graduate programs at the doctoral- and masters-level (PhD, MASc) in biomedical and clinical engineering.
 Additionally, a one-year course-based professional masters of engineering (MEng) program also joined our offerings in 2016.
 Since an undergraduate degree in engineering is not a prerequisite for admission into the graduate programs, we have welcomed students with backgrounds in engineering, biology, medicine, chemistry, physics and psychology.

-While the Institute does not have a full undergraduate program, several undergraduate student bodies are associated to the Institute.
+While the Institute does not have a full undergraduate program, several undergraduate student bodies are associated with the Institute.
 Students enrolled in the Division of Engineering Science can select the Biomedical Systems Engineering major.
 These students take courses in tissue engineering, imaging, control, and other relevant topics in Biomedical Engineering.
-The second student body is the biomedical engineering minor's program, where students from non-biomedical engineering departments can learn the basic principles of Biomedical Engineering.
+The second student body is the bioengineering minor's program, where students can learn the basic principles of Biomedical Engineering.

-Students who graduate from IBBME work in different industrial sectors (biotechnology, pharmaceutical, computer, marketing), government agencies and academia.
+Students who graduate from BME work in different industrial sectors (biotechnology, pharmaceutical, computer, marketing), government agencies and academia.
 A large number of our students are involved in building start-up companies.
-Overall, there are a broad range of job opportunities for IBBME students.
+Overall, there are a broad range of job opportunities for BME students.